isblab/pickET/docs/outputs.md

 # Understanding the outputs from PickET:
-A standard run of the PickET workflow results in the following outputs:
+A standard run of the PickET library results in the following outputs:
 1. Semantic segmentations from S1
 2. Instance segmentations from S2
 3. Predicted particle centroids from S2